SoundCloud For Artists: Prices, Costs, Royalties & Hidden Fees

 Based on a few comments about this that I found.
 SoundCloud did not takedown the music of people that cancelled their yearly plans.

-So, unlike Tunecore and Distrokid; SoundCloud does not pull your music off the streaming platforms, if you stop paying.
+So, unlike Tunecore and Distrokid; SoundCloud does not pull your music off the streaming platforms, if you cancel or don't renew your subscription.

 Conclusion